Atoms and Molecules Class 9

 Ions

 An ion is a particle that has an electric charge due to the gain or loss of electrons.
-Ions are formed when atoms or molecules undergo a process called ionization, which involves the transfer of electrons.
+Ions are formed when atoms or molecules undergo a process called ionisation, which involves the transfer of electrons.
 The charge on an ion is either positive or negative.

 Types of Ions